 Programs must be written in Java, using the Java 2 Platform Standard Edition 8.0.

 There are 11 graded programming assignments.

 Assignments are due by 11 pm on the due date.

-You will have 6 free late (slip) days in 1 day units (1 second to 24 hours = 1 day) for the semester.
+You have 8 free slip (late) days in 1 day units (1 second late to 24 hours late = 1 day) for the semester.

-Assignments must be turned in via the Microlab turnin program.
-If you are registered for more than one computer science class you must ensure that your turn your assignment in to the correct, CS312 directory.
+Assignments must be turned in via Canvas.
 You must turn in a file with the correct name and in the proper format.
 Usually this is the source code in a .java file.
 The assignment page will specify exactly what to turn in.

 Assignments will be checked for plagiarism and copying using Moss.
 You may discuss high level design issues with your fellow students, but sharing algorithms or code or obtaining solutions from another source constitutes academic dishonesty and will result in an F for the course.
 Review the class policy on cheating.

-All grade disputes must be made in writing by email to the grader with supporting evidence or arguments, and will result in the entire assignment being re-graded.
-Remember, no whining.
+All grade disputes must be made in writing by email to the grader with supporting evidence and will result in the entire assignment being re-graded which may result in a lower grade.